mcpool/p2pool-dgb/README.md

 Running P2Pool:
 -------------------------
-To use P2Pool, you must be running your own local bitcoind.
+To use P2Pool, you must be running your own local digibytedd.
 For standard configurations, using P2Pool should be as simple as:

-    python run_p2pool.py
+    python run_p2pool.py --net digibyteSha

-Then run your miner program, connecting to 127.0.0.1 on port 9332 with any username and password.
+Then run your miner program, connecting to 127.0.0.1 on port 5011 with any username and password.

 If you are behind a NAT, you should enable TCP port forwarding on your router.
-Forward port 9333 to the host running P2Pool.
+Forward ports 5011 and 5010 to the host running P2Pool.

 Run for additional options.